yoko-yamanouchi/APICSS/README.md

 ## How?

-1. Use 11 SASS files for OOCSS happen in real.
+1. Use 11 CSS files for OOCSS happen in real.
 2. Adopt new naming convention.
 3. Related classes must have same preﬁx like SMACSS for easy organizing.
 4. Do implement design elements separately for you can pull those separately.